Call Now 24/7 - Free Consultation! 844-686-5397

 If there are other people around, be sure to write their names down, and contact information or address, if you can get it.
 You can just let them know that you’re not planning on contacting them, but you want to be able to in case the responsible party tries to dispute what happened.

-Because every case will be different—because every accident is different—it is important to first understand what it means to bring a “personal injury” claim.
-While of course, your attorney will do most of the heavy lifting when it comes to the law, in many ways, it is helpful that you know the basic framework of your claim.
-For example, knowing the elements of your case may help you identify and preserve important evidence at the moment
+Because every case will be different—because every accident is different—it is essential first to understand what it means to bring a personal injury claim in Allentown.
+While your attorney will do most of the heavy lifting when it comes to the law, it is helpful that you know the basic framework of your claim.
+For example, knowing the elements of your case may help you identify and preserve critical evidence at the moment.

 A Negligence Lawsuit

-You've likely heard of “negligence” lawsuits before.
-Negligence is a legal concept and has a special meaning in the law.
+You’ve likely heard of “negligence” lawsuits before.
+Negligence is a legal concept with a specific meaning in the law.
 Typically, it just means that someone owed you a duty to act with a certain level of care, and they failed to act carefully, which caused you injuries.

-There are four elements of a negligence claim: duty, breach, , and damages.
+There are four elements of a negligence claim: duty, breach, causation, and damages.

-• Causation: causation is simple in theory, but often a complex factual and legal issue.
+• Causation: Causation is simple in theory, but it often becomes a complex factual and legal issue.
 You must prove that the breach of duty, what the wrongdoer did, caused your injuries.
 This can sometimes be difficult when it comes to medical injuries.
-That's where expert witnesses come in.
+That’s where expert witnesses come in.

-• Damages: you must also prove that the breach of a duty caused you financial or emotional damages.
-This is where we must prove the amount of money involved.
+• Damages: You must also prove that the breach of a duty caused you financial or emotional damages.
+This is where we must establish the amount of money involved.

 What Can Munley Law Do To Help After a Bike Accident?